 Studentships and fellowships

 We enrol new PhD students every year, usually in September.
-If you are interested in being a PhD student in astrophysics at Keele, please read about our research interests.
+If you are interested in being a PhD student in astrophysics at Keele, please read about our research themes.

 Possible PhD projects this year include (title, supervisors):